macbuse/Affine-spirals/README.md

 1. Copy the .inx and .py to  inkscape extensions folder :
 For OS X - $HOME/.config/inkscape/extensions
 1. Open Inkscape.
-1. Activate via the Render submenu of Extensions menu.
+1. Activate via the Examples submenu of Extensions menu.

 ##Dependencies